arssivka/naomech/README.md

   ```sh
   $ git clone https://github.com/arssivka/naomech
   ```
 5. Copy the script ctc_restructurer.sh to your ctc folder and run it.
+This is made to provide the work of CMake without qibuild.

   ```sh
   $ bash path/to/ctc/ctc_restructurer.sh